sebastianj0nes/web_development_portfolio/README.md

 # Web Development Portfolio

 ## Description
-Professional resume to display previous projects made using responsive web development tools, including;
+Professional resume to display previous projects made using responsive web development tools, including; HTML and CSS.
-- HTML
-- CSS
 <br/>
-Made from scratch, with a mock template given to try replicate.
+Made from scratch, using a mock template as reference for design.

 ## Installation
 No installation.
 Load the website.